shadowspawn/forest-arborist/notes.md

   * move manifest to .arm folder?
   * manifest list
   * handle clone with no default manifest and no manifest specified
+* support pinning via a command, and unpinning
+* support locking via a command, and unlocking ?
 * something to check for merges already in progress etc, check, pure expectedProtocols
 * config edit (see git)
 * repo or personal preference for rebase vs merge et al